Triads in Harmonic Minor Scale

-Learning what the chords are in different scales, is a fun way to come up with cool sounding chord progressions, with new sounds you otherwise never would have discovered.
+Learning what the chords are in different scales, is a fun way to come up with cool-sounding chord progressions, with new sounds you otherwise never would have discovered.

 The notes of the A harmonic minor scale are: A B C D E F G# A

-This scale, gives you following triads:
+This scale gives you the following triads:

 Am Bdim Caug Dm E F G#dim

-Here’s the chord shapes.
+Here are the chord shapes.